gahingwoo/cyd-AtmosGuard/README.md

 📌 **Bottom Smart Suggestions:**
 - Provides **clothing and travel reminders** based on the weather and time of day
-- Example: *"☔ It's raining now, don't forget to bring an umbrella!"*
+- Example: *"☔ Rain expected, take umbrella"*

 ---